Walking up to 3 to 6 miles per day.

-Dinner will be provided this evening in Chinatown which was settled in 1850.
+Dinner will be provided this evening in or around Chinatown which was settled in 1850.

-This evening on our way back from Chinatown we will learn about the Modern City of Philadelphia and it's 1960's architecture.
+This evening on our way back from Chinatown we will have a guided walk back to the hotel.